On the metric mean dimensions of saturated sets: Proofs of main results

 {\bf Step $3$.
 Construct the measure $\rho$ supported on $\mathbb{F}$.}

 Now we define a probability measure $\rho$ on $\mathbb{F}$ satisfying the $\rho$-measure of some appropriate dynamical balls decays exponentially fast along the sequence $\{ M_k \}$, where $M_k:=M_{(k,Q_k)}$.
-Then we can invoke the Entropy Distribution Principle developed in Lemma \ref{lem5} to estimate the lower bound of $\epsilon$-packing topological entropy of $\mathbb{F}$.
+Then we can invoke the Entropy Distribution Principle stated in Lemma \ref{lem5} to obtain a lower bound of $\epsilon$-packing topological entropy of $\mathbb{F}$.

 Define